stevemac321/5_Class_Embedded_Keras/README.md

 While tokenization and class probabilities align with training labels, some semantic mismatches occur due to limited contextual understanding.
 For example, positive phrases like “A masterpiece” may be classified as **Extreme Negative** because the model lacks deeper context training.

 This highlights a common limitation in supervised models trained on user-labeled data without extensive semantic context.
 Interpret outputs carefully and consider expanding training data or applying context-aware techniques for improved accuracy.
+Based on manual inspection of each phrase in sentiment_test_vectors.c against the numeric outputs, the model achieves approximately 66% accuracy.
+While the tokenization and vectorization correctly represent the input text, the model lacks sufficient contextual understanding to consistently align sentiment classifications with the nuanced meaning of each phrase.

 ---